Pumpkin Coconut Pie

-Creamy and delicious pumpkin coconut pie is topped with toasted coconut flakes.
+This creamy and delicious pumpkin coconut pie is topped with toasted coconut flakes for twist to your classic pie.
 You will want this on your Thanksgiving table!
+(Recipe and pictures updated November, 2017)

 The coconut flavor here is not overpowering as I would have liked but I wanted the pumpkin to be the star.
 Feel free to use coconut cream or more coconut rum to enhance the flavor if you are a coconut lover like me.
 Either way, this pie is a creamy delicious pumpkin pie that would be a great addition to your Thanksgiving table!